AndresGarciaSobrado91/products-store/README.md

 Once the user is ready to checkout, the checkout fragment shows all the items in the basket and the corresponding discounts if it corresponds.
 Here the user can decide to remove certain items and continue to the final payment screen.

 Not all the tests were added for a matter of time, but I consider that the most relevant ones are written.

+App is currently locked to portrait mode for a matter of time.